rapidsai/cudf/docs/cudf/source/developer_guide/pylibcudf.md

 See the pylibcudf source for examples of how to implement such functions.

 In the event that an libcudf overload takes in a different amount of arguments compared to another overload, you should specify the maximum amount of arguments in the Cython definition, with the arguments not shared between overloads set to None.
-If a user tries to pass in an unsupported argument for a specific overload type, you should raise NotImplementedError.
+If a user tries to pass in an unsupported argument for a specific overload type, you should raise NotImplementedError/ValueError.

 Finally, consider making an libcudf issue if you think this inconsistency can be addressed on the libcudf side.